 ‘That oak-tree, it was somewhere here in the forest.
 There was such an affinity between us,’ he thought.
 ‘But where was it?’
 As he wondered, he glanced across left and, unconsciously, without recognising it, began to admire the very tree he was looking for.
 The old oak was completely transformed, now spreading out a canopy of lush dark foliage and stirring gently as it wallowed in the evening sunshine.
 No trace now of the gnarled fingers, the scars, the old sadness and misgivings.
 Succulent young leaves with no twigs had burst straight through the hard bark of a hundred years; it was almost impossible that this old fellow should have grown them.’

-I didn't realise that the V&P passage started with a typo when I chose it, I promise.
-'In this woods' appears in both my paperback and ebook, but we can hardly blame V&P for a typo.
-The "oak that I agreed with" is something I have more of an issue with, and it sounds clunky to me in English, particularly compared to Briggs's eloquent use of 'affinity'.
+‘In this woods’ appears in both my paperback and ebook, but the “oak that I agreed with” is something I have more of an issue with.
+It sounds clunky to me in English, particularly compared to Briggs’s eloquent use of ‘affinity’.

 I also find the sentence that starts with ‘Of the gnarled fingers’ to be confusing and quite odd, especially as the phrase isn’t clarified until the end of a very complex sentence.
 To jump to another point, it’s interesting to me that both V&P and Briggs use ‘old fellow’ here.